Santa Barbara Amorphous-15: Structure

-The interest in SBA-15 comes from the fact that its mostly mesoporous – meaning the pores are in the range of 2 nm to 50 nm according to the IUPAC definition and the fact that these pores have a well defined structure that is cylindrical shape in hexagonal ordering with their relatively thick pore walls which gives thermal stability.
+SBA-15 possesses a mesoporous structure.
+According to the IUPAC definition, mesopores range from 2 to 50 nm in diameter.
+In SBA-15, these pores are cylindrical and arranged in a hexagonal pattern aligning with its relatively thick pore walls, giving it thermal stability.

-The sorption isotherms of these materials, demonstrate typical hysteretic behavior, which is still under discussion for its causes.
+The sorption isotherms of these materials demonstrate typical hysteretic behavior.
+The causes of this behavior is still under discussion.

 TEM

 The transmission electron microscopy of the sample shows the cylindrical pores but also highlights the fact that the pores of this material exhibit geometric deformations.

 SAXS

 The small-angle X-ray scattering pattern shows typical Bragg peaks to the hexagonal structure of the material.
-The peak positions, is directly related to the lattice parameter.
+The peak positions are directly related to the lattice parameter.